rahulrathod315/Leetcode-Problems/README.md

 ---

+## Basic Concept

+This repository focuses on solving algorithmic problems using efficient techniques and data structures.
+Below are some key concepts covered:

+1. **Arrays**:
+   - Operations like searching, sorting, and counting.
+   - Techniques like two-pointer and sliding window.

+2. **Binary Search**:
+   - Efficient searching in sorted arrays.
+   - Applications in optimization problems.

+3. **Bit Manipulation**:
+   - Using bitwise operations for efficient computation.
+   - Problems like finding unique elements and checking powers of two.

+4. **Graphs**:
+   - Traversal techniques like BFS and DFS.
+   - Problems involving connectivity and shortest paths.

+5. **Linked Lists**:
+   - Operations like merging, reversing, and detecting cycles.
+   - Recursive and iterative solutions.

+6. **Number Theory**:
+   - Mathematical properties of numbers like palindromes and primes.

+7. **String Manipulation**:
+   - Operations like parsing, concatenation, and binary arithmetic.

+8. **Trees**:
+   - Traversal techniques and depth calculations.
+   - Problems involving binary and N-ary trees.

+---

 ## Repository Structure

 The repository is organized into directories based on problem topics.
 Each topic contains subdirectories for individual problems, and each problem has its own `readme.md` file explaining the problem, approach, and solution in detail.